desyn8686/Tudo/README.md

 The reminder menu first asks you what you are trying to set a reminder for.

-Task: The currently focused task.
-List: The currently focused list.
-group: The currently focused group.

 Standard navigation keys are used to move through these menus, and 'space' or 'enter' confirms an entry.
 Play around with the reminder overlay.
 I think you'll find it to be rather intuitive.